 Project update - 31 October 2019

 The planter has been moved 1 metre to the north to improve the safety of left turns out of Park Road.

 Planting will take place in mid-November and ‘Rottingdean in Bloom’ will maintain the plants during the trial.

 Council staff continue to work with retailers on the High Street and West Street to resolve issues around lorry deliveries.

 Have your say

-To receive a print copy of the proposals, please phone 01273 290 235 or email Transport.Projects@brighton-hove.gov.uk
+To ask us for a print copy of the proposals, phone 01273 290 235 or send an email to Transport.Projects@brighton-hove.gov.uk.

-A report was presented to the Environment Transport and Sustainability Committee on 22 January 2019 which gives background to the proposals.
+We presented a report to the Environment Transport and Sustainability Committee on 22 January 2019 which gives background to the proposals.
 Read the report on page 107.